 Support activity Short description Target group Number of times provided Number of participants Counselling conversations in groups Counselling conversations of a relieving character.
 Eventually the conversations changed towards a reflective approach 201 1460 One-on-one counselling conversations Individual conversations with a member from the staff supporting group Healthcare workers and managers 116 116 Reflection and education for managers Reflection together with other managers.
 Drop-in sessions and eventually mandatory gatherings.
-Lectures on crisis management Managers 17 123 Managerial mingle Outdoor meetings to socialise under relaxed circumstances Mangers 2 18 Educational support on stress response Lecture on the body's reaction to stress and the brain's motivational system Healthcare workers and managers 21 336 Mandala Colouring books and pens for a moment of relaxation Distributed in four hospital wards, for healthcare workers NA NA Brochure on recovery Information about recovery during vacation.
-Contact information for crisis support Healthcare workers NA NA Reflection material for managers Cards with pictures aiming to facilitate reflective conversations with healthcare workers Managers NA NA Physical activity Yoga and mindfulness Medi-yoga and chair yoga Healthcare workers 12 74 Tactile massage Massage provided by two people from the support group Healthcare workers in the intensive care unit 8 28 Relaxation and conversations Relaxation in groups often in combination with light- hearted conversations Healthcare workers 18 128 er of participants, not the unique participants from one of the two couldn't cope, they were really tough time and th think here at the hospita In March 2020, the CEC ne staff were tired.
-The staff e crying, they were having a en they said - how should we al?
-Interview participant 3 O of the hospital formalised t logical resilience by mandati competence and with The head of the and Innovation de from the Human responsibility to le is formed based on an ir the support of an exterr Research & Develop partment, together w Resource (HR) de ad and organise the off together with the nal consultant pment, Education with a staff memb partment got the support interve from the Human Resource (HR) department got the responsibility to lead and organise the support intervention.
-They started off together with the colleagues who were already providing debriefing sessions in the ICU.
+Lectures on crisis management Managers agers 17 Managerial mingle Outdoor meetings to socialise under relaxed circumstances Mangers 2 18 Educational support on stress response Lecture on the body's reaction to stress and the brain's motivational system Healthcare workers and managers 21 336 Mandala Colouring books and pens for a moment of relaxation Distributed in four hospital wards, for healthcare workers NA NA Brochure on recovery Information about recovery during vacation.
+Contact information for crisis support Healthcare workers NA NA Reflection material for managers Cards with pictures aiming to facilitate reflective conversations with healthcare workers Managers NA NA Physical activity Yoga and mindfulness Medi-yoga and chair yoga Healthcare workers 12 74 Tactile massage Massage provided by two people from the support group Healthcare workers in the intensive care unit 28 Relaxation and conversations Relaxation in groups often in combination with light-hearted conversations Healthcare workers The support group was competence and with the head of the and Innovation de 18 128 Represents the total number er of participants, not the unique participants from one of the two le number of participants.